-As with antibodies, T-cell-based immunotherapy has to address the “needle-in-the-haystack” challenge of getting the right kind of T-cell, with the right receptor, to the tumor.
-Most approaches fall under the umbrella of adoptive cell therapy (ACT)—a technique pioneered by Philip Greenberg, MD, and a team at the Hutchinson Center in the early 1990s.
+As with antibodies, T cell-based immunotherapy needs to address the “needle-in-the-haystack” challenge of getting the right kind of T cell, with the right receptor, to the tumor.
+Most approaches fall under the umbrella of adoptive cell therapy (ACT)—a technique pioneered by Philip Greenberg, MD, and a team at Fred Hutch in the early 1990s.

 In this treatment, a patient’s white blood cells are collected in a process called leukapheresis.
-In the laboratory, doctors attempt to isolate the specific T-cells with the most cancer-fighting potency.
-These cells are grown into the billions in vitro and then reinfused into the patient to work against the cancer.
+In the laboratory, doctors attempt to isolate the specific T cells with the most cancer-fighting potency.
+These cells are grown into the billions in vitro and then reinfused into the patient to work against cancer.

 At Seattle Cancer Care Alliance (SCCA), ACT has been used effectively against advanced melanoma.
 More recently, Paul Nghiem, MD, PhD, has been studying the technique’s effectiveness in Merkel cell carcinoma, and Seth Pollack, MD, is running a clinical trial of ACT for treating sarcoma.

-Other than the prostate cancer vaccine Provenge, there are currently no FDA-approved treatments based on T-cell therapy.
-A wide variety of promising clinical trials, however, are investigating these promising approaches.
-In many cases these are combination treatments that may start with chemotherapy and then deliver T-cells along with Interleukin-2 as a growth factor to sustain the transferred cells.
+A wide variety of promising clinical trials are investigating these promising approaches.
+In many cases, these are combination treatments that may start with chemotherapy and then deliver T cells along with Interleukin-2 as a growth factor to sustain the transferred cells.
 The side effects of these other drugs are significant and challenging for many patients.